Skip to main navigation Skip to content

 I was in a work accident.
 Do I need to pay?

 If you are Medicare ineligible and do not have an approved workers’ compensation claim, you must pay for treatment.
-If you claim is later approved, we will refund money paid on verification of cover.
+If your claim is later approved, we will refund money paid on verification of cover.

 Do I pay if I was in a motor vehicle accident?

-If you are Medicare ineligible, and do not have an approved insurance claim or cannot provide all the accident details including the driver at fault required to qualify for motor accident funding, you mist pay for treatment.
+If you are Medicare ineligible, and do not have an approved insurance claim or cannot provide all the accident details including the driver at fault required to qualify for motor accident funding, you must pay for treatment.
 If it is later found that you have an approved insurance claim or qualify for motor accident funding, we will refund money paid on verification of cover.

 What is a Reciprocal Healthcare Agreement?